InspectorGadget/cx-docker/README.md

 ## Steps
 1. Install Docker on your machine.
-    - You may need to also install Docker Compose.
-Some distro doesn't have Docker pre-installed.
+    * You may need to also install Docker Compose.
+Some distro doesn't have Docker Compose pre-installed.
 2. Clone this repository.
 3. Open your terminal and navigate to the cloned repository (Tip: `cd`).
 4. Change the file permission of `install.sh` to executable.
 (Tip: `chmod +x install.sh`)